 Engineers are responsible for the creation of just about everything people touch in their daily lives.
 They create the engines that go into the cars, the toaster on the kitchen counter, and even the HVAC systems for the home and office.
 Engineering is a field that combines creativity with a host of STEM skills in order to create something that works as intended.
 It’s also used to help maintain the environment, find new uses for chemicals, improve existing processes for increased efficiency, and ensure that a product or process is safe for all to use.
 Just about every industry needs an engineer to aid with the design and creation of new products, improve existing ones, and find solutions to problems as they arise.

 There are four main categories of engineering: chemical, civil, electrical, and mechanical.
 Each main category has multiple subdisciplines that offer a student the opportunity to find an area of engineering that suits their aptitudes and interests the best and make a life-long career out of it.
 Many subdisciplines of engineering overlap with one another and can open up the opportunity to work in another area of engineering or collaborate with others to expand one’s own knowledge base.
-There are many types of high-paying engineering degrees that make it worthwhile for someone to study engineering as a career while earning a satisfactory salary.
+There are many types of high-paying engineering majors.
+The highest-paid engineering majors make it worthwhile for someone to study engineering as a career while earning a satisfactory salary.

 1. Software Engineer